Bryaro/project-3/README.md

 - Checks for choices or moves already made
 - Rturns result of game (winner, Tie or gameover)
 - Gives player to play again or exit:
-Game runs in loop for till user exits
+Game runs in loop till user exits

 ### Menu features